position Director of Track & Field and Cross Country

 Alma Mater Michigan State '77 and '79

-One of the most respected names in the track and field community, Karen Dennis is in her third season as director of track & field and cross country at Ohio State and entering her 15th season overall in Columbus.
+One of the most respected names in the track and field community, Karen Dennis is in her fifth season as director of track & field and cross country at Ohio State and entering her 16th season overall in Columbus.
 Dennis spent eight seasons (2006-2014) as the women’s track and field/cross country head coach at Ohio State and was an assistant track coach for four seasons (2003-2006) prior to her appointment as program director.

 Ohio State Director of Track & Field and Cross Country